p-slash/lyspeq/README.md

 + Karaçaylı N. G., et al., 2021, MNRAS (submitted), [arXiv](https://arxiv.org/abs/2108.10870)

 # Changelog
++ Pixels in each spectrum is cut below and above the redshift range.
+Short spectra (Npix < 20) are skipped.
 + Each PE saves its own bootstrap results into one file.
 + Logging only on pe==0.
 Moved io to std and removed io log.
 + New functionality & config file option `OversampleRmat`.
 Pass > 0 to oversample resolution in dia matrix form.